ElectronicCats/puya-projects/README.md

 As mentioned earlier, SWD communication involves two key lines: **SWDIO** for data and **SWCLK** for the clock signal.
 However, in addition to these two lines, we also require two more connections:

 - **GND (Ground)**: This connection is essential to establish a common reference point for electrical potential and ensure proper communication.
-- **VRef (Voltage Reference)**: A logic voltage level of 3.3V is typically required for the J-Link tool.
-This voltage, known as VRef, is necessary to support the communication between the J-Link and the target board."
+- **VRef (Voltage Reference)**: In this case, our PUYA Dev board works with a logical voltage level of 3.3V so it is necessary to provide this voltage to the J-Link tool.
+This voltage, known as VRef, is necessary to support the communication between the J-Link and the target board.

-**Note:** You need to power up the board with an external 5V power supply.
+**Note:** You need to power up the PUYA Dev board with an external 5V power supply.

 ### Instructions to use the J-Link PLUS Compact
 To program the PUYA Dev Board with the J-Link PLUS Compact we will need the following components: